BA, MA, PhD, SFHEA

 • Book reviews editor, Primate Society of Great Britain

-McKinney, T. (nd) Ecotourism.
+McKinney, T. (2018) Ecotourism.
 In The international encyclopedia of biological anthropology.
 W Trevathan (ed).
-John-Wiley and Sons, Inc. In press.
+John-Wiley and Sons, Inc. (In press).

 McKinney, T. (2017) Introduction to part one.
 In Ethnoprimatology: A practical guide to research at the human-nonhuman primate interface.
 KM Dore, EP Riley, & A Fuentes (Eds).
 Cambridge University Press.

 McKinney, T. (2016) Ecotourism.
 In The international encyclopedia of primatology, A Fuentes (Ed).
 Wiley-Blackwell.
 DOI: 10.1002/9781119179313.wbprim0120

 McKinney, T. (2015) A classification system for describing anthropogenic influence on nonhuman primate populations.
 American Journal of Primatology 77(7): 715-726.

 McKinney, T., Westin, J.L., & Serio-Silva, J.C.
 (2015) Anthropogenic habitat modification, tourist interactions and crop-raiding in howler monkeys.
 In M. Kowalewski et al. (eds) Howler monkeys: Behaviour, ecology, and conservation.
 New York: Springer Press.